jzbradley/electron-react-webpack-boilerplate/README.md

 ## Installation

-To clone the ERWT boilerplate, you need to run following commands:
+To clone the boilerplate, you need to run following commands:

 ```bash
 git clone --recurse-submodules https://github.com/codesbiome/electron-react-webpack-boilerplate